moj-analytical-services/iceberg-evaluation/docs/README.md

 ## ACID Transactions

 - Hive does not easily support updates or deletes
+- A common work-around is [Write-Audit-Publish (WAP)](https://lakefs.io/blog/data-engineering-patterns-write-audit-publish/) pattern:
+  1. Rewrite sections or all of the data to a staging location
+  2. Audit the new data
-- A common work-around is [Write-Audit-Publish (WAP)](https://lakefs.io/blog/data-engineering-patterns-write-audit-publish/) pattern which rewrites all the data, audits it and then points the catalogue to the new location
+  3. Replace the exising data or point the data catalogue to the new location
 - This causes huge data duplication and redundant ETL jobs

 - Modern table formats ensures [ACID guarantees](https://www.dremio.com/blog/comparison-of-data-lake-table-formats-apache-iceberg-apache-hudi-and-delta-lake/) on inserts, deletes, and updates, with the option to run these operations concurrently